Words: Ashley Johnson

 “When you look at the room today, it looks like it’s the same as it was 120 years ago.
-The tiles don’t stick out at all, and neither do the patches,” said Bradley Cambridge, AIA, LEED AP, Senior Associate at Blinder, Belle Architects and Planners.
+The tiles don’t stick out at all, and neither do the patches,” said Bradley Cambridge, AIA, LEED AP, Senior Associate at Beyer Blinder Belle Architects & Planners.

 On the other two walls were windows that were impeded by the 2000 renovation.
-Once that non-original construction was removed, the original windows were uncovered along with granite fills.
-This made a huge impact on the design by opening up the space and allowing natural light to flood into the center of the building as it originally had.
-An off-white plaster skim coat provided by Limeworks was added to all four sides of the atrium, revealing the brick pattern while adding some texture beyond paint.
+Once that non-original construction was removed, the original windows covered with gypsum boards were uncovered along with the stone sills.
+This made a huge impact on the design by opening up

 Cleaning the Building

 Because the Carnegie Library building was in better shape than expected, much of the exterior surface needed a mild detergent cleaning, with some areas requiring more intensive efforts.

 For most of the project, a mild detergent by Prosoco was used.
 For more heavily soiled areas, a product called Rotec was used, which is akin to minor mechanical removal where a diamond dust medium is blasted against the building to remove deposits.
 In using the Rotec product, Lorton Stone was able to clean the exterior while maintaining the historic broaching that has been in place since the beginning.